ArduPilot/ardupilot/Tools/vagrant/README.md

 Windows, OS-X and Linux are supported.
 [Download](https://www.vagrantup.com/downloads.html) and install per their instructions.

+If you are on Windows you will want to [install](https://www.virtualbox.org/wiki/Downloads) VirtualBox prior to installing Vagrant.

 ## Start a vagrant instance

 * Change the current directory to be any directory inside this source tree and run "vagrant up".
 It will start running the instance